ibeckermayer/teleport-interview/README.md

 docker compose up -f docker-compose-dev.yml
 ```

 This will start a hot-reload webpack development server serving the React app running on port 8080 and a hot-reload go server running on port 8000.
+Access the app in the browser by navigating to [https://0.0.0.0:8080/](https://0.0.0.0:8080/).

 ## Production